Tanguy et Laverdure: Publication history

 Initially titled Michel Tanguy, it made its debut in the first issue of the Franco-Belgian comics magazine Pilote on October 29, 1959.
-The series provided Pilote with a competitor to the older, but similar series Buck Danny serialised in Spirou magazine (actually also co-created by Charlier as his first major bande dessinée series, incidentally), and Dan Cooper, which appeared in Tintin magazine.
+The series provided Pilote with a competitor to the older, but similar, series Buck Danny serialised in Spirou magazine (incidentally also written by Charlier as his first major bande dessinée series), and Dan Cooper, which appeared in Tintin magazine.

 Started in October 1959, the series was continuously published by Pilote until June 1971.
 Then its publication went on in Tintin (1973), Super As (1979/1980), the Catholic magazine Le Pélerin (around 1981/1984), Moustique Junior (Belgium; 1988).
-In 2002, the series resumed by two new authors, after a long break caused by Charlier's death.
+In 2002, the series was resumed by two new authors, after a long break caused by Charlier's death.

 Tanguy et Laverdure has been translated into languages such as Italian, German, Dutch, Danish, Indonesian, English, Spanish, Portuguese and Serbocroatian.
-It was adapted into a televised series, Les Chevaliers du Ciel, initially broadcast 1967–69, and 1988–91, adapted into a 2005 film, Les Chevaliers du Ciel.
+It was adapted into the televised series Les Chevaliers du Ciel, initially broadcast 1967–69 and 1988–91, and additionally adapted into the 2005 film Les Chevaliers du Ciel.

 English publications

-The comic has been published in English in the British comic magazine Lion between April and September 1966 under the title The Flying Furies.
-The main characters were renamed with English names, Tanguy became Jim 'Jet' Power and Laverdure Terry Madden.
+The comic has been published in English in the British comic magazine Lion between April and September 1966 under a different title, The Flying Furies.
+The main characters were renamed with English names, Tanguy became Jim 'Jet' Power and Laverdure, Terry Madden.
 "Flying Furies" was the translation of the first Tanguy et Laverdure adventure "L'Ecole des Aigles".
-There also was a hardcover annual published in 1972 with the title The Aeronauts, the same title as the TV series received in Britain.
-This annual was a slightly edited compilation of two original albums, 11.
+There was also a hardcover annual published in 1972 with the title The Aeronauts, the same title as the TV series broadcast in Britain.
+This annual publication was a slightly edited compilation of two original albums, 11.
 Destination Pacifique and 12.
 Menace sur Mururoa, and used the characters' French names.